Apply by 28 March 2024 and you could be eligible for a 5% discount on your tuition fees.

 The Thermal Power and Propulsion MSc is accredited by Royal Aeronautical Society (RAeS) and the Institute of Mechanical Engineers (IMechE) on behalf of the Engineering Council as meeting the requirements for further learning for registration as a Chartered Engineer (CEng).
 Candidates must hold a CEng accredited BEng/BSc (Hons) undergraduate first degree to show that they have satisfied the educational base for CEng registration.
 Please note accreditation applies to the MSc award and PgDip do not meet in full the further learning requirements for registration as a Chartered Engineer.

-Over 90% of graduates of this course have found employment within the first year of course completion.
+Our graduates typically find employment soon after of course completion.
 Many of our graduates are employed in the following industries: